ScR4tCh/Z3MScript/README.md

 Thanks to Cameron Zemek for his work !

 This fork adds some features such as "null pointer" to it.
+Also it is possible to "include" other scripts.

 (missing references and credits will follow !)